ajnart/homarr-docs/docs/introduction/installation.md

 </Tabs>

 ---
-## Anything else in mind?
+## Help us add more installation methods!
 Have you installed Homarr using a different method?
-It would be amazing if you could share, so other users can install Homarr too!
+Please share it with us, so we can expand to a bigger userbase!

 Click ``Edit this page`` below to adjust this documentation and add your installation method 💪.